aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 Conforming clients **MUST** select a uniform random time within the suggested window to attempt to renew the certificate.
 If the selected time is in the past, the client **SHOULD** attempt renewal immediately.
 If the selected time is in the future, but before the next time that the client would wake up normally, the client **MAY** attempt renewal immediately.
 In all cases, renewal attempts are subject to the client's existing error backoff and retry intervals.

+In particular, cron-based clients may find they need to increase their run frequency to check ARI more frequently.
+Those clients will need to store information about failures so that increasing their run frequency doesn't lead to retrying failures without proper backoff.
+Typical information stored should include: number of failures for a given order (defined by the set of names on the order), and time of the most recent failure.

 # Security Considerations

 The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in [@!RFC8555], Section [@!RFC8555, section 10.1].